whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Indexes
 -------

-The following `compound index`_ is in place for testing purely based on the geographical information within each post.
-Depending on the amount of data it may be a good idea to extend this index to another field that will be used heavily by the application.
-For now we will keep it simple and use `cursor.explain()`_ later on to see how much scanning is being done to each index.
+The following `compound index`_ is in place for test queries that will be looking at the geographic information within each post.

 ..  code-block :: javascript